 06 of 11

-To start your French culinary souffle experience, begin with this spinach souffle recipe.
+Just the name soufflé can spark fear in the hearts of any chef.
+They're notoriously tricky to make but if you can make a great soufflé, you're a star.
+To start your French culinary soufflé experience, begin with this spinach soufflé recipe.
 It will take the mystery out of the dish and it's surprisingly easy.
 The trick is to beat and mix the eggs carefully, as overdoing them will ruin the final result.

 07 of 11